yuyi13/OzNet_AOA/README.md

 ```
 @article{YU2025_OzNet_AOA,
 author = {Yi Yu and Brendan P. Malone and Luigi J. Renzullo and Chad A. Burton and Siyuan Tian and Ross D. Searle and Thomas F. A. Bishop and Jeffrey P. Walker},
-title = {Spatial soil moisture prediction from in-situ data upscaled to Landsat footprint: Assessing area of applicability of machine learning models},
+title = {Spatial soil moisture prediction from in situ data upscaled to Landsat footprint: Assessing area of applicability of machine learning models},
 journal = {IEEE Transactions on Geoscience and Remote Sensing},
 volume = {63},
 pages = {1-19},